rwalker1501/Cultural-Epidemiology/read_me.txt

 Other files
 ---

-In addition to the files just described, the "processed targets", and "globals" directories contain a number of additional
+In addition to the files just described, the "processed targets", and "globals" directories contain a number of additional files, used for internal purposes.
+Do not delete these files.